 “I have completed the machine,” he finally announced.
 “It should draw upon the ever-regenerating promethium energy source provided by Mento and hopefully allow your Thia to re-form herself materially after being consumed in flames with her angry husband.”

 The reddish-blond man smiled.
 “Excellent, excellent.
 Now, if we can pull Mento away from our youthful captive, the Flash, we may begin Operation: Rebirth.”

 Doctor Light smiled calmly.
 “And then I shall leave this wretched rocky pile for better grounds.”

-As nightmarish images of a harsh or alternately distant father switched with those of grinning Rogues in costumes bright and garish, he sought the comfort of Barry Allen’s steady guiding hand.
+As nightmarish images of a harsh and alternately distant father switched with those of grinning rogues in costumes bright and garish, he sought the comfort of Barry’s steady, guiding hand.